Maxwolf/WolfCurses/README.md

 You *should* be able to run the Cake build script by invoking the bootstrapper with a script tailored to the target platform.

+## Example Implementation ##

+You can find an example implementation of the WolfCurses library being used with a simple console application with a few different menus, windows, and forms.
+The source code can be [found here](https://github.com/Maxwolf/WolfCurses.Example "WolfCurses.Example").

 ### Windows ###

 ```cmd